 Typically, an insurance policy includes specific requirements that you, as the policy holder, must follow in order to receive any money under the policy.
-Meaning, there are things you have to do (think: notices you have to give the insurance company, things you need to file, deadlines you have to meet) in order to get paid on your insurance claim and you may not yet know what they are.
+Meaning, there are things you have to do (think: notices you have to give the insurance company, things you need to file, deadlines you have to meet, documents and access you have to provide) in order to get paid on your insurance claim and you may not yet know what they are.
 Many policy holders do not read their insurance policies and are, therefore, unaware of these requirements.
 The insurance companies are often eager to take advantage of your ignorance about policy requirements to either entirely deny your claim or pay your less than they are obligated to pay on your claim.
 Don't let the insurance company use your own policy against you.
 Read your policy carefully and be on the lookout for requirements like these:

 Notice and Timeliness